newhavenrb/conferences/Evented-Ruby-vs-Node.js.md

 * Basic overview of the Reactor pattern, registering callbacks, and blocking vs non-blocking IO.
 * It's ugly to nest callbacks.
 * Instead, we can use Fibers in Ruby.
+* Ruby can mix paradigms, which is nice.
+But Node.js has better library support.
+* Avoid evented IO in your app code.
+That belongs in a library.

 ## Notes